-The Section 18 mandatory standard requires every enforcing authority to have the operational, managerial, administrative, legal and political resources, both staff and infrastructure to contribute to improving health and safety outcomes.
+The Section 18 mandatory standard requires every enforcing authority to have the operational, managerial, administrative, legal and political resources (both staff and infrastructure) to contribute to improving health and safety outcomes.

-The City of York Council must target its interventions:
+City of York Council must target its interventions:

-- To maximise its impact in improving health and safety outcomes - On securing action by duty holders to manage and control the health and safety risks of their work activities - On the duty holders who are best placed to control the risks whether they be employers or others - On other organisations and stakeholders that can influence risk reduction - On activities that give rise to serious risks or where the hazards are least well controlled - To stop those that seek economic advantage from non compliance - In accordance with national guidance on interventions and priority programmes.
+- To maximise its impact in improving health and safety outcomes - To securing action by duty holders to manage and control the health and safety risks of their work activities - On the duty holders who are best placed to control the risks whether they be employers or others - On other organisations and stakeholders that can influence risk reduction - On activities that give rise to serious risks or where the hazards are least well controlled - To stop those that seek economic advantage from non compliance - In accordance with national guidance on interventions and priority programmes.

-The services plan which follows sets out the aims and objectives of the service for 2009/2010, the demands placed upon the service and how available resource will be allocated to meet those demands.
-In a time of limited resource the Council is not able to achieve all of the desirable aims for health and safety enforcement.
-However this service plan make the best use of existing resource to provide a risk- based mix of enforcement approaches
+This services plan sets out the aims and objectives of the service for 2010/2011, based on the demands placed upon the service and the resources available.
+In a time of limited resource, the Council is not able to achieve all of the desirable aims for health and safety enforcement.
+However, this service plan makes the best use of existing resources to provide a risk-based mix of enforcement approaches.